For those who like to read!

 And so this is where the filming comes in!
 I got involved in a little workshop which involved handling a hand held camcorder.
 Right away I remembered when my dad use to use a humungous Phillips video camera, which recorded on to tapes back in the day.
 I suddenly found myself falling in love with a whole new world that seemed so familiar.
 I mean, who knew you could make photography move huh?
 I then began to take it further when an old work friend told me I had lots of potential in this area.
 She enrolled me in a project at OFVM (Oxford Film Video Makers) called Summer screen.
 This is where it began to unfold.
 Working with like minded creative people in a studio environment sparked my new passion in film.
 From camera operating and editing, to broadcasting live on the net for all to see, I knew this was where I wanted my career to go.
 I was always adamant I was going to have a career in the performing arts or just arts in general, but never did I think this!
 I then got onto an experimental film course and this showed me just how creative you can get with filming and animation.
 It then got to the stage where some of my camera skills and vox pops were shown at a local cinema called the Pheonix.
 I had never thought something that I was involved in creating was going be shown on a big screen for all to see!

-I then managed to get in contact with a woman named Zahra Tehrani, who ran a recording studio in Oxford.
+I then managed to get in contact with a woman named Zahra Tehrani, who ran a recording studio in my home town.
 We got talking and found out that we could help one another.
-I was to start filming events that where organised by her involving young talented musicians in Oxford.
+I was to start filming events that where organised by her involving young talented musicians in my home town.
 The first video being a Young Women’s Music Project workshop.
-This then led on to creating one of the first, well thought out music videos to be created in Oxford, which in only a couple of days reached views in the thousands.
+This then led on to creating one of the first, well thought out music videos to be created, which in only a couple of days reached views in the thousands.

 After a couple of years, BG RECORDS was born.
-A small independent record label based in Oxford, ran by the same woman.
-I continued in making music videos for the artists on the label and recording workshops and gigs in various venues such as the O2 Academy, Cowley carnival and many more that where held by the label.
-I then met a guy named Paul Miles, who runs a company named FameStage based in London and surrounding areas.
+A small independent record label, ran by the same woman.
+I continued making music videos for the artists on the label and recording workshops and gigs in various venues such as the O2 Academy, Cowley carnival and many more that where held by the label.
+I then met a guy named Paul Miles, who ran a company named FameStage based in London and surrounding areas.
 Some of Famestage artists have worked with and has support with Mack Woodward – 3x Grammy winner who’s worked with the likes of Beyonce, Usher, Michael Jackson and more.
-Famestage holds great events for the talented singer/songwriters that are involved and runs a music studio where people from all around come to record.
+Famestage held great events for the talented singer/songwriters that are involved and runs a music studio where people from all around come to record.
 This led onto me creating videos of the artists recording vocals live in the Famestage studio.

 I have then gone on to create my own establishment, as my portfolio has grown, which is this!
 Maya Francis Film.